AKSingh-Udacity/audacity/README.md

 **Wanna Contribute?**</br>
 Feel Free To Fork The Repo And Request A PR.
-Schloras can contribute on more than one collaborative projects.
+Scholars can contribute on more than one collaborative projects and area of interest.